aharonium/opensiddur.org/posts/HTML/compilations/liturgical/siddurim/kol-bo/siddur-bnei-ashkenaz-a-german-rite-siddur-prepared-by-r-rallis-wiesenthal.html.md

 <hr />

-<div class="english">From the title page, "an authentic siddur of Ashkenazic holy congregations without the changes made by later grammarians and maskilim."</div>
+<div class="english" lang="en">From the title page, "an authentic siddur of Ashkenazic holy congregations without the changes made by later grammarians and maskilim."</div>

 <hr />